DevSidd2006/postal/README.md

 Currently being worked on:

-- **Session management**: saving, resuming, and switching between sessions.
+- **Skill Integration** - allows users to import skills and use with their favorite model.
-- **Approval flow**: extending confirmations to sub-agent tool calls, and implementing the `on_fail` policy.
+- **Git Integration** - allows users to use git commands with postal.

 Have an idea?
 [Open an issue](https://github.com/andrefetch/postal/issues), feature discussions are very welcome.